-The hashtag #ToBeAPartner has been a Starbucks tradition since 2013, and it’s one of the most known (and most used) corporate hashtags to date.
+The hashtag #ToBeAPartner has been a Starbucks tradition since 2013, and it’s one of the most known (and most used) culture hashtags to date.
 With an average of 400 mentions every week on Twitter alone, it’s definitely a successful hashtag.
 That’s not just because of the company that’s driving it, Starbucks, but mainly because of how its employees use it.

 Starbucks Partners (employees) have the liberty to use the hashtag when talking about their experiences working for the company.
-Whether as a Tweet or a Vine, as an Instagram video or a full length YouTube video, Starbucks Partners are free to talk about their experiences working for the company.
+Whether as a Tweet or a Vine, as an Instagram video or a full-length YouTube video, Starbucks Partners are free to talk about their experiences working for the company.
 While most posts with the hashtag are positive, some aren’t so positive: to be transparent, the hashtag shows the good and the bad of working for Starbucks.
 A lot of Vines with that hashtag also have the hashtag #BaristaProblems, tagged into relatable videos depicting the everyday struggles of being a barista.

 This is all part of Starbuck’s plan, striving for transparency: if you want your employees to talk about their stories, you can’t expect all of these stories to be positive.
 If anything, once given the option to talk about personal experiences using a hashtag that will be seen by many, these employees will expect that action be taken when needed if any negative sentiment were to emerge from people using the hashtag.